Hello there everyone, welcome to "Automation and You", a thread only made possible thanks to the cooperation of every single one of you.

 - Other Topics

-As I was playing Episode II I feel that there are a couple of "Minor Things" which could go a long way and I feel are worth pointing out:
+As I was playing Episode II I felt there are a couple of "Minor Things" which could go a long way into creating a more memorable experience for players:

 - Level Gimmicks and Badnicks